-The public liability insurance arranged by RQ on behalf of RQ and clubs may not cover the Alternative Racing Event and RQ will make enquiries with its insurer in this regard.
+The public liability insurance arranged by RQ on behalf of RQ and clubs may not cover the Alternative Racing Event.
+RQ will make enquiries with its insurer in this regard.

-- with a limit of indemnity of not less than $20,000,000 per occurrence and unlimited in the aggregate;
+- has a limit of indemnity of not less than $20,000,000 per occurrence and unlimited in the aggregate;

-- provide a notation that confirms an indemnity for the Club for claims arising from participation in equine activities; and
+- provides a notation that confirms an indemnity for the Club for claims arising from participation in equine activities; and

 - that provides a principal’s indemnity or interested party notation that names the Club and “the Racing Queensland Board (trading as Racing Queensland)”.

 RQ has regard for the potential risk of loss, damage or injury associated with Alternative Racing Events.
 To mitigate this risk, RQ has developed two agreements to protect Clubs and RQ against all claims and losses that may arise in connection with Alternative Racing Events: